riganti/dotvvm/README.md

 ## Get involved

 We'll be glad to accept any contribution.
-It doesn't need to be a pull-request - you can help us by spreading the word about the project in a blog or a user group, fix a typo in a documentnation or send us your feedback and thoughts.
+It doesn't need to be a pull-request - you can help us by spreading the word about the project in a blog or a user group, fix a typo in a documentation or send us your feedback and thoughts.

 You can find more info in [Contribution Guidelines](contributing.md).
 We kindly ask you to respect the [Code of Conduct](code-of-conduct.md).